dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 4. Install SSH and FTP
 ==============

-* **This is for begineers ... experts keep your curses in your bags for including such a nooby section in this guide**
+* **This is for beginners ... experts keep your curses in your bags for including such a nooby section in this guide**

 * I feel that there is a need to install SSH and FTP so that you could use your remote shell to login into the machine and use your terminal which is more convenient that using the Virtual Machines tty through the Virtual Box's  UI.
 You get a few added comforts like copy - paste commands into the remote terminal which is not possible directly on VM.